icodealot/noaa/README.md

 ## API

-This API is currenly a minimal subset of what api.weather.gov supports and includes the following:
+This API is currently a minimal subset of what api.weather.gov supports and includes the following:

 ```go
 noaa.Points(lat string, lon string) (points *PointsResponse, err error)